TritonDataCenter/sdc-amon/docs/index.md

 # Amon

-(This document is intended for an SDC operator or developer.
-End-user docs for SDC monitoring and alarming are part of the Cloud API documentation.)
+*Note: This document is intended for an SDC operator or developer.
+End-user docs for SDC monitoring and alarming are part of the Cloud API documentation.*

 Amon is a monitoring and alarming system for SmartDataCenter (SDC).
 It has three components: a central master, a tree of relays and agents.
-**Monitors**, **probes** and **contacts** are configured on the master.
-This configuration is pulled to the agents via the relays.
-Agents run configured probes and raise events (which can create or update **alarms**) up to the master (again via the relays), resulting in notifications to customers and operators.
+**Monitors** (grouping of probes and contacts), **probes** (things to check and alarm on) and **contacts** (who and how to contact when there is an alarm) are configured on the master (i.e. on the "Amon Master API").
+Probe data is passed from the master, via the relays to the appropriate agent where the probe is run.
+When a probe fails/trips it raises and event, which passes through the relays up to the master.
+The master handles events by creating or updating **alarms** and sending notifications to the configured contacts, if appropriate (suppression and de-duplication rules can mean a notification is not always sent).

-Mostly it is the Amon Master API that is relevant, but this document also describes the (internal) Relay API and Agent API.
-Note that the master API is designed to facilitate the public portion being easily proxied onto the SDC Cloud API
+For external users (i.e. anyone other than an Amon developer), it is the Amon Master API (or "Amon API" for short) that is most relevant.
+This document also describes the (internal) Relay API.

-# Master API summary

-Public endpoints are under a "/pub" prefix to facilitate proxying to Cloud API.
+Public endpoints of the Amon Master API are under a "/pub" prefix to facilitate proxying to Cloud API.
 For example, the set of open alarms for an account is:

     GET  /pub/:login/alarms          # Amon Master API
     GET  /:login/alarms              # Cloud API

-Warning: the bare "GET /pub/:login" should NOT be proxied because it does not do any authorization.

-# Master API: Alarms

-An alarm is a occurence of a monitor having identified a problem situation.
-These APIs provide info on recent alarms for this customer.
-Closed alarms are only guaranteed to be persisted for a week.
-I.e. this is mainly about showing open (i.e. unresolved) alarm situations.

-    GET  /pub/:login/alarms
-    GET  /pub/:login/alarms/:alarm
-    POST /pub/:login/alarms/:alarm?action=close
+Warning: Amon does no authorization (or authentication), that's up to Cloud API.

 # Master API: Contacts